jeking3/bdde/README.md

 Provides a docker container for development of Boost that is easy to use and accelerates development, testing, and debugging:

-- Containers marked 'complete' include all optional dependencies for boost to build completely.
+- Containers marked 'complete' include all optional dependencies for boost to build completely, and can run asan, tsan, ubsan, valgrind.
+- Most of the containers are nearly complete in terms of including dependencies.
 - Multiarch containers allow you to build and test easily against other architectures.
 - Provides a canonical list of package dependencies for each distribution.